signalfx/signalfx-php-tracing/CONTRIBUTING.md

 # Contributing to dd-trace-php

-As an open-source project we welcome contributions of many forms, but due to the experimental pre-beta nature of this repository, you should [reach out to us](https://github.com/DataDog/dd-trace-php/issues) before starting work on any major code changes.
-This will ensure we avoid duplicating work, or that your code can't be merged due to a rapidly changing base.

 ## Getting set up with Docker

 The easiest way to get the development environment set up is to install [Docker](https://www.docker.com/) and